mohits-git/nft-ticket/README.md

 NFTicket is a decentralized ticketing platform that allows event organizers to create, sell, and manage event tickets on the blockchain.
 NFTicket leverages the power of non-fungible tokens (NFTs) to create unique, verifiable, and secure tickets that cannot be duplicated or counterfeited.
 By using NFTs, event organizers can ensure that each ticket is one-of-a-kind and that it represents a specific seat or entry to an event.

+**Check out the live demo at [nft-ticket-beta.vercel.app](https://nft-ticket-beta.vercel.app/)**

+> Note: The smart contract is deployed on the Sepolia testnet, so you will need testnet ETH to interact with the application.
+> You can switch your metamask network to Sepolia testnet and get testnet ETH from the faucet.
+> You can get testnet ETH for Sepolia testnet from Google Cloud Web3 Faucet: [Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)

 ## Features

 - Create new events by approved organizers only.